dfinity/response-verification/examples/http-certification/skip-certification/README.md

 This example uses a canister called `http_certification_skip_certification_backend`.

-To test the canister, you can use [`dfx`](https://internetcomputer.org/docs/current/developer-docs/getting-started/install) to start a local instance of the replica:
+To test the canister, you can use [`dfx`](https://internetcomputer.org/docs/current/developer-docs/getting-started/install) to start a local development environment:

 ```shell
 dfx start --background --clean